 See "Apartment or House rental agreements."

-Payable by owners of apartments, condominiums and houses, at rates approximately three times more in Bermuda than in the USA, and Canada - usually passed on indirectly to renters in rents.
+Payable by owners of apartments, condominiums and houses, at rates appreciably more in Bermuda than in the USA, and Canada - usually passed on indirectly to renters in rents.
 See Homes in Bermuda.
-By comparison, the annual tax rate is CA$1500 (CA$125 monthly) for a nice 1,000 square foot condo in the Toronto area.

-If your child attends a local day private day school, at about $550 a month per child.
+Applicable if your child attends a local day private day school.
 Note that the child, if not Bermudian, will not qualify for any locally-offered scholarships when of college or university age.